 How To Paint a Beehive

 On the coldest days and the hottest day, your hive protects the colony inside.
 A coat of paint is a small price to pay to extend the life of your equipment.
+The costs of beekeeping equipment can be substantial-make it last.

 Choosing the Right Paint